Shakira live performances: Glastonbury (2010)

 In 2010, Shakira performed a show at a music festival in the UK Glastonbury presenting hits from her repertoire such as: "Hips Don't Lie", "Inevitable", "She Wolf", "Waka Waka", "Underneath Your Clothes", "Whenever, Wherever", among others.
 For the presentation Shakira wore tight black pants and a sleeveless shirt, for the Ojos Así segment she used her classic Belly Dance belt.
 It was well received by critics where The Guardian gave it 4 stars out of 5.

 New Year China (2011)

 For the new year in China, the company Jiangsu Satellite TV confirmed that Shakira would join to celebrate the new year in the Asian country specifically in the city of Nankín, Shakira made a brief appearance singing her classics: Hips Don't Lie, Waka Waka and Ojos Así.

-FIFA Women's World Cup (2012)
+FIFA Women's U-17 World Cup (2012)

-On 13 October 2012, Shakira was the great protagonist of the Women's Soccer World Cup's closing ceremony, held in Baku, Azerbaijan.
+On 13 October 2012, Shakira performed at the Women's Soccer U-17 World Cup's closing ceremony, held in Baku, Azerbaijan.
 Shakira wore leather pants and knee-high boots with a shiny long black top and a short-sleeved jacket.
 Shakira gave a presentation of her songs "Loca" and "Waka Waka" from her album "Sale el Sol".